mk12/sicp/notes/text.md

 - However, with increasingly complex problems we will find that Lisp, or any programming language, is not sufficient.

 ::: highlight
 > We must constantly turn to new languages in order to express our ideas more effectively.
-Establishing new languages is a powerful strategy for controlling complexity in engineering design; we can often enhance our ability to deal with a complex problem by adopting a new language that enables us to describe (and hence to think about) the problem in a different way, using [terms] that are particularly well suited to the problem at hand. [@sicp 4]
+Establishing new languages is a powerful strategy for controlling complexity in engineering design; we can often enhance our ability to deal with a complex problem by adopting a new language that enables us to describe (and hence to think about) the problem in a different way, using [terms] that are particularly well suited to the problem at hand. [@4]
 :::

 - _Metalinguistic abstraction_ means establishing new languages.
 - An _evaluator_ (or _interpreter_) is a procedure that implements a programming language.

 ::: highlight
-> It is no exaggeration to regard this as the most fundamental idea in programming: The evaluator, which determines the meaning of expressions in a programming language, is just another program. [@sicp 4]
+> It is no exaggeration to regard this as the most fundamental idea in programming: The evaluator, which determines the meaning of expressions in a programming language, is just another program. [@4]
 :::

 - Lisp is particularly well suited to metalinguistic abstraction.